Speakers

 Stan oversees aerospace activity at the Tāwhaki National Aerospace Centre and works closely with industry, regulatory bodies and the wider aviation community to help advance the aerospace industry in Aotearoa.
 Stan has a background in aerospace engineering, starting his career with Airbus in the UK, before emigrating to Australia and working with Smiths Detection.
 Stan later moved to New Zealand where he headed up the engineering department at Martin Jetpack, before joining Wisk to lead engagement with the New Zealand Government on integrating uncrewed aircraft into the airspace system.

-Tuana Y, Founder, Chair & CEO, Tuana Group, AeroAI Voyages, AeroAI DesignLab & Nonprofit AeroAI Global Solutions
+Tuana Yazici, Founder, Chair & CEO, Tuana Group, AeroAI Voyages, AeroAI DesignLab & Nonprofit AeroAI Global Solutions

 Tuana Yazici is the Founder, Chair, and CEO of the holding company Tuana Group, its two subsidiaries, AeroAI Voyages and AeroAI DesignLab, as well as the nonprofit AeroAI Global Solutions—an observer organization to the United Nations Committee on the Peaceful Uses of Outer Space (UNCOPUOS).
 Together, these entities harness artificial intelligence and space technologies to improve global living conditions.